 Want to learn more? $90 voucher to get you started!

-Come along to a composting or worm farm workshop at the Coastal Environment Centre or Kimbriki Eco House and Garden Education Centre.
+Come along to a composting or worm farm workshop at Kimbriki Eco House and Garden Education Centre.
 Learn more about ecological gardening and receive a $90 voucher to put towards purchasing a worm farm or compost bin.